 - Identify the issue from your perspective

-Ask someone how he or she sees the issue
+- Ask someone how he or she sees it

 - Share how you were impacted